-- 9.1 There may be occasions when the College judges that it would be in the best interests of the student to disclose sensitive information to safeguarding services, to the student's designated emergency contact or to an external agency such as the Community Mental Health Team and where the student is still considered to be a child under the law (under 18 years of age) or where there may be capacity issues for students.
-In these circumstances, the College will always endeavour to obtain the student's informed consent wherever possible. - 9.2 If the student chooses not to provide consent, the implications of non-disclosure should be made clear.
-However, there may be rare occasions where the student's consent is withheld or it is impracticable to obtain it, when confidentiality may be broken e.g. - If the student is putting their life at risk. - If the student is putting the life of someone else at risk.
+There may be occasions when the College judges that it would be in the best interests of the student to disclose sensitive information - to safeguarding services, to the student's designated emergency contact or to an external agency such as the Community Mental Health Team and where the student is still considered to be a child under the law (under 18 years of age) or where there may be capacity issues for students.
+In these circumstances, the College will always endeavour to obtain the student's informed consent wherever possible.

+If the student chooses not to provide consent, the implications of non-disclosure should be made clear.
+However, there may be rare occasions where the student's consent is withheld or it is impracticable to obtain it, when confidentiality may be broken e.g.

-- If the student's mental health has deteriorated to a serious level such that they are unable to maintain daily living routines and relationships. - If the student is at risk of serious exploitation or abuse. - If the student's behaviour is adversely affecting the rights of others. - If staff are being placed in a position in which their professional integrity is compromised. - 9.3 Staff should consult with the Student Services Manager, Head of Learner Support and the Director of MIS where there is a need to disclose information without consent.
+- If the student is putting their life at risk. - If the student is putting the life of someone else at risk. - If the student's mental health has deteriorated to a serious level such that they are unable to maintain daily living routines and relationships. - If the student is at risk of serious exploitation or abuse.

+a student with immediate effect, pending the invocation of this policy.

+- If the student's behaviour is adversely affecting the rights of others. - If staff are being placed in a position in which their professional integrity is compromised.

+Staff should consult with the Student Experience Manager, Head of Learner Support and the Assistant Principal where there is a need to disclose information without consent.